Downey space shuttle model moves to site near future home - Los Angeles Times

 North American Rockwell International, later known as Rockwell International and now a part of Boeing, built the prototype in 1972 at its Downey facility.

-The Downey Space Shuttle Exhibit and Education Building would add a new two-story 29,000-square foot space shuttle museum, an event courtyard, a STEM building and courtyard, a children’s outdoor classroom, a pavilion, lawn and other amenities to the complex.
+The Downey Space Shuttle Exhibit and Education Building would add a new two-story, 29,000-square foot space shuttle museum, event courtyard, STEM building and courtyard, children’s outdoor classroom, pavilion, lawn and other amenities to the complex.

 Advertisement